 Professor Fink, O'Connor Professor Chief Justice Beasley, LAW6820A/B This course is a study of the professional obligations of attorneys imposed both by regulation and the noble traditions of the legal profession.
 The course uses hypothetical fact situations and problems faced by attorneys to reinforce the model rules and to develop a commitment to ethical decision- making in students.
-Students who do not take Professional Responsibility during Summer Session must register for it in the Fall trimester.
+Rising second-year students who did not take Professional Responsibility during Summer 2025 must take it in Fall 2025.